 It was a challenge creating a new program that addresses these complicated issues, but certainly one that brought about positive change for many of my clients.
 Most of my clients arrive by referral – either from other health care professionals or previous clients who have had successful outcomes.

-I am passionate about keeping up to date with research and new approaches, and as a senior nutrition lecturer and student supervisor I am able to do this and support new nutritionists on their journey.
+I am passionate about keeping up to date with research and new approaches, and as a senior nutrition lecturer and student supervisor, I am able to do this and support new nutritionists on their journey.
 I also enjoy embracing professional education.
 I studied Human Nutrition at a post-graduate level at Deakin University and 2 years ago shifted my focus to a Masters in the Science of Pain Management at Sydney University to align more closely with clinical practice.
+I completed the Masters degree in July 2020.

 I am a member of the following associations: